 I wish you could, but most gluten-free recipes have so many ingredients I can’t even pronounce.
 I’m so sorry, no gluten-free flour will work for bread 1:1, only cakes and cookies can use that ratio for flour.

 Easy To Make Dinner Rolls For Two

-Please let me know if you make my small batch dinner rolls for two.
+Please let me know if you make my small batch of dinner rolls for two.
 There is something awesome about grabbing a bowl and dumping the ingredients into it to make dinner rolls at the last minute for dinner.
-We need to teach this skill to our kids and grandkids to make bread, rolls, cinnamon, biscuits, and tortillas.
+We need to teach this skill to our kids and grandkids so they can make bread, rolls, cinnamon, biscuits, and tortillas.
 May God Bless this world, Linda